taviks/idea-folder/README.md

 # Idea Repo Template

-> A simple approach to creating and managing product ideas (locally, via Markdown).
+> A simple approach to capturing and managing product ideas (locally, via Markdown).

 **Create a new note via the cli with `bin/newIdea.sh`**